 July 10, 2019

 The future of electronic payments is changing.
-Financial institutions, card brand networks, merchants, payment processors and others continuously work to develop new technologies and best practices to create safer electronic payments to protect businesses and their customers.
+Financial institutions, card brand networks, merchants, payment processors and others continuously work to develop new technologies and best practices that create safer electronic payments, protecting businesses and their customers.

 In this payment security article, we’ll look at how chip cards work to protect businesses by reducing the risk of certain types of payment fraud.

 What is an EMV chip card?

 EMV stands for Europay, Mastercard and Visa, the three organizations that created the original chip-card specification that was unveiled in 1996.
 EMV was created to combat mounting losses related to the use of stolen and counterfeit credit cards.